NREL/HPC/docs/Documentation/Machine_Learning/index.md

 ###Getting started with TensorFlow

-Getting started with TensorFlow is similar to process for PyTorch.
-The first step is to construct anempty conda environment to work in:
+Getting started with TensorFlow is similar to the process for PyTorch.
+The first step is to construct an empty conda environment to work in:
 ```
 module load conda